santosr2/airflow-community-chart/charts/airflow/docs/guides/airflow-3-migration.md

 **Symptom**: Errors like `"Invalid JWT token"` or `"JWT signature verification failed"`

 **Solution**:
-- Ensure `jwtSecret` is identical across all components
+- Ensure `jwt-secret` is identical across all components
 - Check that the secret is properly mounted as an environment variable
 - Verify JWT expiration settings are appropriate